This is the multi-page printable view of this section. Click here to print.

 6 - Configuration(Configuration) Management

-When there is a need to manage values that change inside a container depending on various environments such as development and operation, creating and managing a separate image due to environment variables is inconvenient and incurs significant cost waste.
-In Kubernetes, you can manage environment variables or configuration values as variables so that they can be changed from outside and injected when a Pod is created, and you can use ConfigMap and Secret for this.
+When you need to manage values that change inside a container across various environments such as development and production, creating separate images to handle them via environment variables is inconvenient and costly.
+In Kubernetes, you can manage environment variables or configuration values as variables so they can be changed externally and injected when a Pod is created; at this point, you can use ConfigMap and Secret.

 Reference

-ConfigMaps and secret services are set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+ConfigMaps and Secrets are defaulted to the cluster (namespace) selected when creating the service.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-In the Cluster/Namespace Settings popup, select the cluster and namespace you want to change and click the Confirm button.
-You can view the ConfigMap and Secret services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace to change, and click the Confirm button. * You can view the ConfigMaps and Secret services created in the selected cluster/namespace.

 Create ConfigMap